themoneywolf/gatsby-starter-foundation/src/content/pages/index.md

   ctaText: DM me on twitter
   ctaLink: https://twitter.com/TheMoneyWolf2
 ---
-Build up your wealth by all the tried, tested & proven tools for success.
+Build up your wealth by all the tried, tested & proven tools for sure success.